- Home

 Business Hazardous Waste

 O.C.
-Waste & Recycling provides a partial list of disposal companies to assist with the proper disposal of waste materials for businesses.
-A more comprehensive list of companies that dispose of waste can be found in the Business-to-Business telephone directory under the listing “Waste Disposal – Hazardous” or by searching on the internet by waste type or at enviroyellowpages.com.
+Waste & Recycling provides a partial list of disposal companies to assist businesses with the proper disposal of waste materials.
+A more comprehensive list of companies that dispose of waste can be found in the Business-to-Business telephone directory under "Waste Disposal—Hazardous" or by searching the internet by waste type or at enviroyellowpages.com.

 NOTE: These companies operate independently of the County.
 The County of Orange does not endorse or have any affiliation with these companies.
-This information is provided for informational purposes only.
+This inform tion is provided for informational purposes only.

 For additional information, you may contact: